MAIN NEWS HEADLINES

 EL-HI ANNUAL NET

-SALES FIGURESNEW YORK, NY/06/14/05The Association of American Publishers (AAP) today announced the release of El-Hi (elementary and high school) annual sales and operating data figures for 2004.
+NEW YORK, NY/06/14/05The Association of American Publishers (AAP) today announced the release of El-Hi (elementary and high school) annual sales and operating data figures for 2004.
 The El-Hi report includes the sale of instructional materials including textbooks, supplementary materials and on-line materials published for grade levels pre-K through 12.
 Overall sales of instructional materials increased slightly from 2003 to 2004.

 The reports analyses of the costs as a percentage of net sales figures provide invaluable insight into the numbers as reported by ten of the largest U.S. El-Hi publishers for 2004, 2003, and 2002.